Welcome to Hell: Reception and legacy

+In the 2013 book Louder Than Hell, Scott Ian of Anthrax is quoted as follows regarding his memories of hearing the album for the first time: "For me and all my friends, Welcome to Hell was our first exposure to Venom, and it was a huge eye-opener.
+It was one of those 'holy shit' records.
+Like, 'Jesus Christ, listen to this, these guys are fucking insane.
+There were songs like 'Sons of Satan' and the title track.
+It was so, so evil.
+This was a new kind of insanity."

 In 2017, Rolling Stone ranked Welcome to Hell as 74th on their list of 'The 100 Greatest Metal Albums of All Time.'

 The black metal band Mayhem borrowed their name from the instrumental track "Mayhem with Mercy" and covered the song "Witching Hour" on their EP Deathcrush.
 The German thrash metal band Sodom also reportedly named themselves in reference to the song "One Thousand Days in Sodom".

 In addition to covering the song, Canadian parody metal band Zimmers Hole references "In League with Satan" in the title of their album When You Were Shouting at the Devil...
 We Were in League with Satan.

-American punk band The Meatmen covered "In League With Satan" as the title track on their enhanced CD EP Evil In A League With Satan.
+American punk rock band The Meatmen covered "In League With Satan" as the title track on their enhanced CD EP Evil In A League With Satan.

 In 1995, Slayer and Machine Head did a cover of the song "Witching Hour" in a live concert.